HTTP-APIs/http-apis.github.io/_posts/IriTemplate.md

     }
 }
 ```
 With help of all these a Hydra enabled client can expand the IRI template with provided values of variables.
-If in future the URL is changed from https://c.tile.openstreetmap.org/{z}/{x}/{y} to https://c.tile.openstreetmap.org/{z}/{y}/{x} the client won't have any difficulty adjusting to it.
+If in future the URI is changed from https://c.tile.openstreetmap.org/{z}/{x}/{y} to https://c.tile.openstreetmap.org/{z}/{y}/{x} the client won't have any difficulty adjusting to it.
 Client will receive following kind of response from the server
 ```
 {
     "@context": "/serverapi/context.jsonld",